tjburns08/umap-for-cytof/README.md

 I'll continually update this repo.
 I wanted to get this out as soon as I could because anyone doing high-dimensional single cell analysis should play around with UMAP sooner rather than later.
 It may prove to be superior to t-SNE in particular contexts.

+Note that there are ways for R and Python to interface, but I ran into a problems particularly with UMAP running through R-Python packages (like reticulate).
+If others are experiencing this too (and therefore can't use this: https://gist.github.com/schochastics/2f83532f04729321b06822fbaa98f3ab then my repository is for you.